MarefWeb/TelegramChatsScraper/README.md

-# Парсер телеграм каналов/чатов по ключевым словам
+# Telegram channel/chat parser by keywords
-Всё просто, устанавливаете зависимости: ```pip install -r requirements.txt```
+It's simple, install dependencies: ```pip install -r requirements.txt```.

-Указываете в config.py:
+Specify in config.py:
-- информацию о клиенте (api_id, api_hash, session_name),
+- client information (api_id, api_hash, session_name),
-- получателя (кому будут приходить все эти сообщения),
+- recipient (to whom all these messages will be sent),
-- названия каналов (откуда брать сообщения),
+- channel names (where the messages will come from),
-- ключевые слова (слова которые должно содержать сообщение).
+- keywords (words the message should contain).

-Все готово к работе.
+Everything is ready to work.
-Теперь запуск: ```python bot.py```
+Now run: ```python bot.py``.